lerna/lerna/commands/publish/README.md

 More specifically, this command will:

-1. Run the equivalent of `lerna updated` to determine which packages need to be published.
+1. Run the equivalent of `lerna changed` to determine which packages need to be published.
 2. If necessary, increment the `version` key in `lerna.json`.
 3. Update the `package.json` of all updated packages to their new versions.
 4. Update all dependencies of the updated packages with the new versions, specified with a [caret (^)](https://docs.npmjs.com/files/package.json#dependencies).